How to Monitor and Regulate Server Room Environment

 Using Monitors to Maintain the Proper Server Room Environment

 Understanding the proper operating parameters for your server room is crucial to keeping your facility’s computer system running.
-But that knowledge is also dependent on a network of environmental monitoring sensors that can track changes and immediately alert you to any variations from the expected settings.
-From room temperature monitors to humidity sensors and water leak detectors, you need to ensure you have the proper combination of sensors to monitor server room temperature and other conditions to protect your electronic assets.
-Given the amount of time server rooms are unoccupied, those sensors should also be able to alert you if any of those conditions ever depart from the acceptable range.
+But that knowledge is also dependent on a network of environmental monitoring solutions that can track changes and immediately alert you to any variations from the expected settings.
+From room temperature and humidity monitors to water leak detectors, you need to ensure you have the proper combination of monitoring technology to keep an eye on server room temperature and other conditions that protect your electronic assets.
+Given the amount of time server rooms are unoccupied, these solutions should also be able to alert you if any of those conditions ever depart from the acceptable range.

-The Primex OneVue suite of networked sensors can help you ensure a long life and minimal downtime for your server room equipment.
-Room temperature and humidity sensors monitor the ambient air conditions, while water leak detectors track unwanted water intrusions, and contact closure sensors detect how often server room doors and cabinets are opened.
-Set your own custom thresholds, and OneVue will alert you instantly via e-mail, text, or call if server room conditions ever stray outside those ranges.
-Combine these sensors with the data tracking and reporting capabilities of OneVue Monitor to satisfy the real-time monitoring and reporting advised by ASHRAE for optimal server room performance.
+The Primex OneVue Sense™ automated monitoring solution can ensure a long lifespan and minimal downtime for your server room equipment.
+Room temperature and humidity monitoring solutions measure the ambient air conditions, while water leak monitoring technology tracks unwanted water intrusions, and contact closure solutions detect how often server room doors and cabinets are opened.
+Set your own custom thresholds, and the web-based Primex OneVue® software platform will alert you instantly via e-mail, text, or call if server room conditions ever stray outside those ranges.
+The OneVue Sense technology and OneVue software platform combined data tracking and reporting capabilities satisfy the real-time monitoring and reporting advised by ASHRAE for optimal server room performance.

 Interested in learning more about how Primex can help keep your server room operating as efficiently as possible?
 Reach out for a consultation today.